Home » Latisha Frazier, 18: Group Of Friends Beat Her To Death

 “I extremely apologize.
 If I could change the past I would; it truly hurts.
 It wasn’t supposed to go down like this.
 I really want you all to forgive me; I take full responsibility for my actions,” said Hassan.

 Prosecutors stated that Latisha was never fully accepted by the group of friends and most likely was never aware that money was missing from Sweet.

 At the time of her disappearance, Latisha Frazier stood 5 feet 3 inches tall and weighed 165 pounds.
 She had black/dark brown hair and brown eyes.
 Latisha had a tattoo of the word “Diamond” on her right arm and eczema on her arms and legs.
-She was wearing her McDonald’s uniform including black pants, a brown shirt, a white tank top, and black Nike boots.
-Latisha wore eyeglasses but it was unknown if she had them at the time of her death.
-She would be 29-years-old at the time of this publication.
+She wore her McDonald’s uniform, including black pants, a brown shirt, a white tank top, and black Nike boots.
+Latisha wore eyeglasses, but it was unknown if she had them at her death.
+She would be 29 years old at the time of this publication.

 Anyone with information about this case is urged to contact the D.C.
 Metropolitan Police Department Missing Persons Unit at (202) 576-6768 or their local authorities.

 Please share this story about Latisha Frazier to keep her memory alive.
 She is our sister, and her life matters.